hashmis79/projectcoc/README.md

 simRemoteApi.start(19999)
 ```

-**Note : 199999 is the port that will be used for API communications, this can be defined by you.**
+**Note: 199999 is the port that will be used for API communications, this can be defined by you.**

 Now you are all set for using the PythonAPI in CoppeliaSim.
 ## Establishing Communication